HIGHLIGHTS

 Honor 600 Pro Overview

 Honor has never really shied away from taking some “inspiration” from Apple.
-Previously, it was features like the Camera Control or the iOS-like UI.
-But now with the 600 series, the entire design screams Apple right away, with that aluminum body with iconic camera plateau that houses a triple camera setup.
+Previously, it was features like the Camera Control or some UI choices.
+But now with the 600 series, the entire design screams Apple right away, with that aluminum unibody with iconic camera plateau that houses a triple camera setup.
 Even the flashlight and color temperature sensor placement mirrors the latest iPhones.

 With all that, the 600 Pro could easily be mistaken for an iPhone now more than ever.

-Personally, I preferred the previous curved design with that pill-shaped camera module on the Honor 400 series.
+Personally, I preferred the previous curved design with that unique camera module on the Honor 400 series.
 It was unique and definitely did not feel like an iPhone copy.

 But what the 600 Pro does better than the iPhone is protection.
 It is IP68, IP69, and IP69K rated against water and dust, and even carries a 5-star SGS rating against drops.